-- (a) This subchapter applies to all owners and operators of petroleum USTs or tank systems except as otherwise provided in this section. - (b) (Reserved) - (c) Guam and federal government entities whose debts and liabilities are the debts and liabilities of the United States, Government of Guam, or any other state, are exempt from the requirements of this subchapter. - (d) The requirements of this subchapter do not apply to owners and operators of any UST or tank system described in §50101(b) or (c). - (e) If owners and operators of a petroleum UST or tank system are separate persons, only one person is required to demonstrate financial responsibility; however, both parties are liable in the event of noncompliance.
-(Imp: 40 C.F.R. §280.90)
+- (a) This subchapter applies to all owners and operators of petroleum USTs or tank systems except as otherwise provided in this section. - (b) Owners and operators of petroleum UST systems are subject to these requirements in accordance with §50192. - (c) Guam and federal government entities, whose debts and liabilities are the debts and liabilities of the United States, Government of Guam, or any other state, are exempt from the requirements of this subchapter. - (d) The requirements of this subchapter do not apply to owners and operators of any UST or tank system described in §50101(b) or (c). - (e) If owners and operators of a petroleum UST or tank system are separate persons, only one person is required to demonstrate financial responsibility; however, both parties are liable in the event of noncompliance.